Meredith Gamer

 “Scalpel to Burin: A Material History of William Hunter’s Anatomy of the Human Gravid Uterus.”
 In William Hunter and the Anatomy of the Modern Museum, edited by Mungo Campbell and Nathan Flis, 108-125.
 New Haven: Yale University Press, 2018.

-Figures of Empire: Slavery and Portraiture in Eighteenth-Century Atlantic Britain, co-authored with Esther Chadwick and Cyra Levenson.
+Figures of Empire: Slavery and Portraiture in Eighteenth-Century Atlantic Britain (47pp), co-authored with Esther Chadwick and Cyra Levenson.
 New Haven: Yale Center for British Art, 2014.

 “Criminal and Martyr: The Case of James Legg’s Anatomical Crucifixion.”
 In Sensational Religion: Sensory Cultures in Material Practice, edited by Sally Promey, 495-513.
 New Haven: Yale University Press, 2014.

 “George Morland’s Slave Trade and African Hospitality: Slavery, Sentiment and the Limits of the Abolitionist Image.”
-In The Slave in European Art: From Renaissance Trophy to Abolitionist Emblem, edited by Jean Michel Massing and Elizabeth McGrath, 297-319.
+In The Slave in European Art, edited by Jean Michel Massing and Elizabeth McGrath, 297-319.
 London and Turin: Warburg Institute, 2012.